The Future of Data Modeling in Power BI with Fabric and AI Integration

 Tech Talk

 Ever spent hours building something with blocks, only to realize you need to start over because the base wasn’t right?
-That’s exactly what happens to many businesses when they work with data in Power BI.
+That’s exactly what happens to many businesses during data modeling in Power BI .
 They build reports and dashboards, but the foundation underneath keeps causing problems.

 The numbers tell a shocking story: data scientists typically spend 80% of their time preparing data and only 20% analyzing it to find useful information.
 The good news is that Microsoft Fabric and AI are starting to flip this situation around.
 In this article, we will explore how these technologies are transforming the way users work with data in Power BI.